skycatchfire/handbook/benefits-and-perks.md

 ### Dental Insurance

-Dental insurance is provided by nthem Blue Cross Blue Shield.
+Dental insurance is provided by Anthem Blue Cross Blue Shield.
 The company pays 100% of the premium.
 Open enrollment is in April every year.
 The plan covers married couples and families.

 ### Vision Insurance

-Vision insurance is provided by nthem Blue Cross Blue Shield.
+Vision insurance is provided by Anthem Blue Cross Blue Shield.
 The company pays 100% of the premium.
 Open enrollment is in April every year.
 The plan covers married couples and families.

 ### Life Insurance